OnSSET/onsset/OnSSET_Manual/data_preparation.rst

 **Step 1.
 Proper data types and coordinate system**
 ---------------------------------------------------

-In this first step the user would need to secure all the datasets that have been downloaded overlaye within a GIS environment.
+In this first step the user would need to secure all the datasets.
 Before starting the analysis make sure that all datasets have the same coordiante system (preferably **World Geodetic Datum 1984 (WGS84)**) You can check the coordinate system of your layers by importing them into QGIS and then right-clicking on them and open the **Properties** window.
 In the Properties window go to the **Information** tab, here the coordinate system used is listed under *CRS* for both rasters and vectors.

 **Step 2.
 Layer projection**
 ---------------------------------------------------

 In this step the user would need to determine the projection system he/she wish to use.
 Projection systems always distort the datasets and the system chosen should be one that minimizes this distortion.
 There is no need to manually project the datasets yourself (the extraction code presented furhter down does this for you) it is however good to have an idea of which system to use before starting to work with the datasets.
-Here follows a few important key aspects.
+Here follows a few important key aspects:

 **Projection** is the systematic transformation of the latitude and longitude of a location into a pair of two dimensional coordinates or else the position of this location on a plane (flat) surface.
 A projection is necessary every time a map is created and all map projections distort the surface in some fashion.